lkiesow/python-feedgen/readme.md

 -----------------

 A podcast is an RSS feed with some additional elements for ITunes.
-The feedgenerator has a PodcastGenerator class as extension to the default FeedGenerator which you can use to set these additional fields.
+The feedgen has a PodcastGenerator class as extension to the default FeedGenerator which you can use to set these additional fields.

 To produce a podcast simply do something like this::

-	>>> from feedgenerator.podcast import PodcastGenerator
+	>>> from feedgen.podcast import PodcastGenerator
 	>>> fg = PodcastGenerator()
 	...
 	>>> fg.podcast_str(pretty=True)